 Alumni Work Camp

 We are really looking forward to seeing everyone!
+Click here to register!
 If you are unable to attend the 2018 Woolman Alumni Work Camp but are in a position to make a donation to the Woolman Alumni Campaign please know that it will help the work in every way.
 [CLICK HERE TO DONATE!]

-Upon arrival, please check in at the Office to finalize payments and paperwork, receive orientation, and announcements.
-If you are staying the full week, please plan to arrive on campus after 3 PM Sunday.
-Dinner will be served at 7:00 PM the first night in the Dining Hall.
+Upon arrival, please check in at the STONE HOUSE to finalize payments and paperwork, receive orientation, and announcements.
+If you are staying the full week, please plan to arrive on campus after 3 PM SATURDAY.
+Dinner will be served at 7:00 PM the first night in the STONE HOUSE.
 We will gather at 6:30 PM to welcome one another back to Woolman before the evening meal.
 If you are staying a shorter period, check in at the Office upon arrival & departure.

 Menus are planned with variety in mind and will incorporate fresh produce and ingredients.
 We’ll all pitch in on prep & clean up!
 Please let us know about food allergies or dietary restrictions ASAP.
 We will do our best to accommodate.
 If you are on a highly restrictive diet, please come prepared.